Independent Insurance Agency — Serving All of Texas 📞 (361) 248-3307

 Insurance for Texas Remodeling Contractors

 Remodeling contractors work inside existing structures, which means you're surrounded by the client's property from day one.
 Kitchen remodels, bathroom renovations, room additions — every project carries risk of damage to the existing structure.
-We see it all the time: a water line gets nicked during demo, a load-bearing wall gets compromised, or a client's flooring gets scratched.
 The right insurance keeps these situations from becoming business-ending problems.

 General Liability